stomp-js/stomp-js.github.io/_posts/2020-10-21-upgrading-to-stompjs-6-rx-stomp-1.md

 Websocket specification does not provide any mechanism for quickly dropping a connection.
-If the underlying connection is dropped and the incoming pings fail, actual closure of the Websocket may take significant time (several minutes).
+If the underlying connection is dropped and the incoming pings fail, the actual closure of the Websocket may take significant time (several minutes).
 This new option discards the websocket immediately.
 This will allow a quicker reconnection.

 Under the hood if the Websocket library supports `terminate` method (which `ws` npm package does), it will call that to quickly drop the connection.
-None of the Web browsers support any equivalent method.
+None of the Web browsers supports any equivalent method.

 In this release this flag is `off` by default, set it to `true` to activate it.